ItsZeusBro/Hydra/README.md

-# Hydra (Abstract Syntax for Business Logic that Descends into your Native Language)
+# Hydra
+### Hydra's main feature is an Abstract Syntax Model for all of your app's needs (Business Logic, Persistence, and Presentation) which descends into concrete implementations using language plugins

 ![download](https://user-images.githubusercontent.com/107733608/174929181-2b833d64-2109-4eb3-a67b-e257668856fa.jpg)

 ## Background Info:
 Abstract Syntax is a great tool for architechts to instantiate projects with all of their associated:
 1. Concrete Dependencies